dzikrimutawakkil/Hyge-Facility-App/README.md

 ## 📁 Project Structure

 The project is organized with a feature-based approach to keep the codebase modular and maintainable.
-This structure is inspired by the principles outlined in the [bulletproof-react](https://github.com/alan2207/bulletproof-react) repository.
+This structure is inspired by the principles outlined in the [bulletproof-react](https://github.com/alan2207/bulletproof-react) repository, which promotes scalability and separation of concerns.

 .
-├── app/                  # Expo Router file-based routing │   ├── (tabs)/           # Layout for the main tab navigation │   ├── facility/         # Dynamic route for facility details
+├── app/
+│   ├── (tabs)/
+│   │   ├── _layout.tsx
+│   │   ├── booking.tsx
+│   │   └── index.tsx
+│   ├── facility/
+│   │   └── [id].tsx
 │   └── ...
 ├── src/
-│   ├── features/         # Feature-based modules
+│   ├── features/
-│   │   ├── auth/         # Authentication (login, register, profile)
+│   │   ├── auth/
-│   │   ├── bookings/     # Booking management
+│   │   ├── bookings/
-│   │   └── facilities/   # Facility browsing and details
+│   │   └── facilities/
-│   ├── hooks/            # Reusable custom hooks
+│   ├── hooks/
-│   └── libs/             # Library configurations (e.g., Axios)
+│   └── libs/
-├── assets/               # Static assets like images and fonts └── constants/            # App-wide constants (e.g., colors)
+├── assets/
+└── constants/

 ---